FekDN/GABE/README.md

 GABE's decomposition is supported by four independent lines of evidence, ordered from strongest to most interpretive:

 **1. Cross-matrix spectral consistency** *(strongest finding)* Experiment 12 (2000-sample empirical CDF × 3 matrices) provides the precise picture: $B_1$ and $B_2$ exceed the **99th percentile** of the Rayleigh spectrum simultaneously in H, F, and GCM, with λ/avg_eig of 10.8×/7.6×, 3.0×/4.6×, and 2.6×/4.8× respectively. $B_3$ sits at the ~35th percentile — indistinguishable from a random direction.
 Mean spectral position: **79th percentile**, spread < 2% across all three matrices.
-The headline '2–3× random' from Experiments 8–11 was a conservative average of two 100th-percentile directions with one 35th-percentile direction.
+The headline '2–3× random' from Experiments 8–11 was a conservative average.
 SVD rank order predicts functional rank order.
+Experiments 15 and 16 confirm the effect is not a small-D artifact and is learned, not pre-existing at initialization.

 > *The GABE basis is structurally bimodal: two directions at the extreme end of the functional spectrum, one near-random.
 The subspace is not functionally neutral.*

 **2. Fragility hierarchy — geometrically grounded**
-$\alpha_i$ is 4–7× more sensitive to noise than $\overline{W}$ in Stable Diffusion (Exp.
-4).
-The geometric cause is now locatable: $B_1$ and $B_2$ are 100th-percentile curvature directions in all tested matrices.
-Coefficients $\alpha_i$ encode projections onto this high-curvature subspace; perturbing them displaces the model along the most functionally sensitive directions available, causing immediate failure.
+$\alpha_i$ is 4–18× more sensitive per unit perturbation than $\overline{W}$ (Exp 4, 20b).
+The geometric cause is locatable: $B_1$ and $B_2$ are 100th-percentile curvature directions in all tested matrices.
+Coefficients $\alpha_i$ encode projections onto this high-curvature subspace; perturbing them displaces the model along the most functionally sensitive directions available.

 **3. Physical asymmetry**
 $\alpha_i$ is 2–250 bytes per layer while $\overline{W}$ and $B_k$ are megabytes — 3–4 orders of magnitude size difference consistent with pointer semantics.
 Small in storage, high in functional impact.

-**4. CKA = 1.0 across architectures** *(structurally useful, partially open)* The basis subspace is identical across models and training states.
+**4. CKA = 1.0 across architectures** *(structurally useful, partially open)* The basis subspace is identical across models and training states (Exp 6).
 Whether this is purely procedural or data-driven remains partially open.
-Finding 1 provides strong indirect evidence it is non-trivial: a purely procedural artifact would produce uniformly distributed percentiles across random seeds and matrix choices, not two directions pinned at the 100th percentile across three independent functional matrices.
+Findings 1 and Exp 19 provide strong indirect evidence it is non-trivial: a purely procedural artifact would produce uniformly distributed percentiles, not two directions pinned at the 100th percentile across three independent functional matrices.

 The memory-addressing analogy — $\overline{W}$ as RAM, $B_k$ as address space, $\alpha_i$ as pointers — is supported by these findings but remains illustrative.
 The geometric picture is now precise: training implicitly concentrates functional structure into the leading directions of inter-layer weight variance.
-Those directions ($B_1$, $B_2$) sit above the 99th percentile of the functional spectrum across three independent geometries.
-The third direction ($B_3$) is near-random, suggesting the effective functional rank of a 4-layer group may be 2, not 3.
+Those directions ($B_1$, $B_2$) sit above the 99th percentile of the functional spectrum across three independent geometries and are stable across seeds, fine-tuning, and architectures.
+The third direction ($B_3$) is near-random, suggesting the effective functional rank of a standard Conv2d group may be 2, not L−1.

 ---